PRINCIPAL INVESTIGATOR

 Georgette Tso

-Georgette Tso is a Integrated Coastal Sciences PhD student at East Carolina University.
-Her primary research interests include green infrastructure design for coastal resilience and coastal shellfish aquaculture for restoration purposes.
+Georgette Tso is a PhD candidate in the Integrated Coastal Sciences program at ECU.
+Her research focuses on green infrastructure design for coastal resilience using intertidal bivalve reefs.
 Prior to ECU, she studied concrete materials for "living seawall" design on the Boston Harbor Islands with Stone Living Labs, Boston Harbor Now, and the Nepf Lab.
-Georgette has a BS in mechanical engineering from and an MEng in environmental engineering from MIT.
+Georgette has a BS in Mechanical Engineering and an MEng in Environmental Engineering from MIT.
 She is co-advised by Dr. Siddharth Narayan in the Department of Coastal Studies at ECU.

-Georgette Tso is a Integrated Coastal Sciences PhD student at East Carolina University.
-Her primary research interests include green infrastructure design for coastal resilience and coastal shellfish aquaculture for restoration purposes.
+Georgette Tso is a PhD candidate in the Integrated Coastal Sciences program at ECU.
+Her research focuses on green infrastructure design for coastal resilience using intertidal bivalve reefs.
 Prior to ECU, she studied concrete materials for "living seawall" design on the Boston Harbor Islands with Stone Living Labs, Boston Harbor Now, and the Nepf Lab.
-Georgette has a BS in mechanical engineering from and an MEng in environmental engineering from MIT.
+Georgette has a BS in Mechanical Engineering and an MEng in Environmental Engineering from MIT.
 She is co-advised by Dr. Siddharth Narayan in the Department of Coastal Studies at ECU.

 Dylan Whitt